 Pay and Scholarships.
-All students in the POC receive \$100 a month during the academic year (ten months).
-In addition, they receive approximately \$260 plus travel pay while attending the summer field training course.
+All students in the POC receive \$50 a month during the academic year (ten months).
+In addition, they receive approximately \$200 plus travel pay while attending the summer field training course.

-AFROTC college scholarships are available to qualified students in the AFROTC program.
+AFROTC college scholarships are available to qualified students in the Four-Year Program.
 Regardless of the school in which the cadet is studying, the scholarship covers full tuition, books, laboratory expenses, and incidental fees.
-Scholarship cadets are also paid \$100 a month during the period that the scholarship is in effect.
+Scholarship cadets are also paid \$50 a month during the period that the scholarship is in effect.

 Flight Instruction Program (FIP).
-Qualified senior cadets interested in becoming Air Force pilots participate in the FIP, which includes ground school and 361⁄2 hours of flight training from a civilian contractor.
+Qualified senior cadets interested in becoming Air Force pilots participate in the FIP, which includes ground school and thirty-six and a half $(36\frac{1}{2})$ hours of flight training from a civilian contractor.
 Cadets completing the FIP may qualify for a private pilot's certificate.
 This program is offered at no expense to the cadet.